Our Family of Companies

 • The cost will likely never be lower.
 Generally, the younger the person is when they are insured, the less the policy costs.
 And it may also be possible to lock in the premium at the current age of the baby receiving the gift.

 • You give more than your money's worth.
 It may not be long before the life insurance policy is worth more than its face value.
 Of course, that isn't your primary consideration, but it's a nice bonus for you and the recipient (and their parents!).
 There aren't many other gifts that become more valuable with time.
 Life insurance could grow in value — and its value could be tapped later in the recipient's life.
-However, it's important to note that taking withdrawals or loans from the value could have adverse effects on the policy.
+However, it's important to note that taking withdrawals or loans from the value could have adverse effects on the policy, with the possibility of tax implications.

 • There may be tax benefits.
 Policies vary, of course, but taxes could be deferred on the money that accumulates.